-Chemistry at Envisioning Research Contest 2021
+Chemistry at Envisioning Research Contests

-by Shelby Boyd
+Graduate Student/Postdoc Microscopy, 2nd Place, by Shelby Boyd

-Color-enhanced polarized light microscopy frame from a video of the zinc chloride trihydrate freezing.
 By studying the crystallization rate of this ionic liquid at various temperatures, we can develop models of crystal nucleation and growth that are valid across a wider range of conditions than current models.

-by Rémi Fayad
+Graduate Student/Postdoc Graphics, 1st Place, by Rémi Fayad

 In this project, we used a light absorber based on earth-abundant elements confined in a micelle and an energy acceptor to generate a high energy photon (deep blue) from 2 lower energy photons (cyan blue) in water.
 This process, known as photochemical upconversion, was achieved by triplet-triplet annihilation of the energy acceptor excited states.
 While this process is very well studied in organic solvents, it proves to be challenging in water for multiple reasons.
 The micellar design (see image) provided a viable route to circumvent these challenges and to realize photochemical upconversion in neat water which can open the scope of studying many photoredox applications that operate under environmental-friendly conditions and using earth-abundant copper metal as the photosensitizer.